lucasp0r/lucasp0r/README.md

 I'm Lucas Vieira, a DevOps Specialist based in Brazil.

 🔭 I’m currently working on Zup IT

-🤔 I’m looking to collaborate on IAC templates to community 🌱 I’m currently learning everyday about Cloud Techs & DevOps, and also trying to provide the best fit for every cloud :)
+🤔 I’m looking to collaborate on IAC templates to community

+🌱 I’m currently learning everyday about Cloud Techs & DevOps and also trying to provide the best fit for every cloud :)

 ✨ My repo where i develop my solutions: